GSA/digitalgov.gov/content/news/2023/09/2023-09-12-from-pageviews-to-progress.md

 1. Streamline collection and analysis of web analytics data on a federal-wide scale using consistent methodology across thousands of U.S. federal executive branch public-facing websites, and
 2. Make data available to both agencies and the public.

 Ten years later, DAP is fulfilling its mission to help agencies improve the public’s experience with online services.
-DAP is a web analytics staple of the federal executive branch and a requirement of the Office of Management and Budget’s Memorandum [M-17-06, Policies for Federal Agency Public Websites and Digital Services](https://digital.gov/resources/omb-m-17-06).
+DAP is a web analytics staple of the federal executive branch and a key [requirement for delivering a digital-first public experience](https://digital.gov/resources/delivering-digital-first-public-experience/) in the policy framework provided by the 21st Century Integrated Digital Experience Act and OMB Memo M-23-22.

 DAP is used by more than 4,000 federal agency staff and enables the public to understand [traffic across the federal web](https://analytics.usa.gov/).
 DAP collects web analytics data from 6,000+ participating public-facing websites with **more than 40 million average daily visitors** and **more than 8 billion** visitors annually.

 {{< img src="dap-10-years-total-daily-visitors" alt="Analytics chart shows Total Daily Visitors on Government Websites from 2013 to 2023." >}}